Dynamic brake

 Check the getting started guide for the first steps with the LYNX: Getting started - throttle.
 Settting the brake signal range is similar to setting the throttle signal range.

-For setting the brake signal range, you can use the /brake/asc
+For setting the brake signal range, you can use the /brake/asc folder.
+The most important parameters are:

-- maximum value of the brake signal
+min- minimum value of the brake signalmax- maximum value of the brake signal

-folder.
+For setting the brake deadzones, you can use the /brake/csc folder.
 By default, the 10% from the signal range is set as a deadzone.
 The deadzone is at low and high values of the brake signal.

 - Check the

-for the lower deadzone - Check the
+ldzfor the lower deadzone - Check the

-for the higher deadzone
+hdzfor the higher deadzone

-The actual braking signal (only from dynamic brake) is visible in the /brake/sig_dbrake
+The actual braking signal (only from dynamic brake) is visible in the /brake/sig_dbrake state variable.